 MONTAGNE: He was 20 years old.
 He was software designer.

 FLINTOFF: Syed Geelani says the Kashmir conflict ought to be on President Obama's agenda during his visit to India that begins on Saturday.
 He says it's a moral responsibility for the United States, with all the influence it wields.

 MONTAGNE: (Unintelligible) tell him that we are a superpower, and we are for justice.
 We are for democracy, and we are in favor of suppressive(ph) nations.

 FLINTOFF: Corey Flintoff, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.